Opposite of the state or process of taking pleasure in something

 “There was a sense of collective sadness for the country as they continue to battle with extensive wildfires for months on end without respite.”

-Opposite of a high level of energy, enthusiasm, or liveliness
+Opposite of characterized by great energy, vigor or liveliness

 Opposite of something done for pleasure or entertainment